 There is always room for improvement when it comes to creating an amazing customer experience.

 Once you envision and develop the experience, it’s up to your team to get dirty.
-So to help your agents succeed, here are our 7 tips for call center customers service teams to improve the customer experience.
+So to help your agents succeed, here are our 7 ways for call center customer service teams to improve the customer experience.

 On a high-level, you know the demographics of your customers.
 But does your customer service team know who are their customers?